Latest update: 20 November 2024

 In addition, there is the practical exam: you must prepare a one-hour yoga class.
 Depending on the group size, the group will be split in two so that two people can take the exam simultaneously.
 I teach my full practice to ten fellow students.
 One student only watches the practice and gives feedback.
 Another walks through the room and helps the participants to get deeper into poses.
 And, of course, a professional yoga teacher judges my yoga class on voice use, directions, flow, and more.

-How good do you have to be at yoga to do a Yoga Teacher Training?
+How good must you be at yoga to do a Yoga Teacher Training?

 You will soon learn that yoga has no right and wrong, but it is nice if you have been taking yoga classes for a while.
 Then you recognize the names of the poses, you know roughly what is important in a pose, and your body is used to it.
 You don’t have to be a contortionist to become a yoga teacher.
 Try to take some more lessons at home before you leave for Thailand.
 Then your body is already a bit more used to exercise.
 All theory lessons are given in the same shala, meaning you are expected to sit on a cushion on the floor for a few hours.
 That is quite a challenge!
 Especially the first days.